-With the prayer of increasing biodiversity and encouraging everyone to cultivate a garden, ALL are invited to join us for our 4th annual Seed Swap.
+With the prayer of increasing biodiversity and encouraging everyone to cultivate a garden, ALL are invited to our 5th annual Seed Swap.
 Bring seeds of all kinds to share and collect a diverse range for your garden.
 You are not required to bring seeds to join the swap, and this exchange is completely free!
-At the tent we will offer a sacred chest full of enriched compost, which you can gather to offer the plants of the land.
+We will offer a sacred chest full of enriched compost, which you can gather to offer the plants of the land.
 Come make seed balls full of native wildflowers as a gift for the land.

 Teacher, gardener, advocate for the wild, and professional belly laugher, Vicky Salcido-Cobbe feels most at home with the plants.
 After years of chronic illness and self-destructive habits, Vicky’s life changed in an instant when a clinician offered her a bottle of herbal extract as medicine many years ago.
 Since then, she has been amazed time and again by the effectiveness and power of nature’s medicine.

 Motivated by the ever-quickening loss of our intricate web of life, Vicky is a passionate voice for local and regenerative herbalism in the name of earth renewal.